 - peanut oil, enough to cover turkey, see tips

 Preparing Turkey To Fry

 - Wash and dry the turkey well, water will cause it to splatter.

 - Inject the turkey with seasonings

-- You may marinate the turkey, make sure it's completely dried before putting into hot oil.
+- You may marinate the turkey, make sure it's completely dried before putting into the hot oil.